Analysis | Election-fraud promoter Maria Bartiromo offers alternate contenders for the title of ‘big lie’

 Even if the most explosive allegations against the president’s son were true, Bartiromo’s argument that this constitutes a “bigger lie” than the false claims of election fraud is questionable.
 Unless, of course, you, like Bartiromo, are implicated in the latter.

 The “origins of covid-19 and the treatment.”
 Here, Bartiromo is channeling Trump himself, who, after a burst of new attention being paid to the possibility that the coronavirus emerged from a lab in China, declared that this was therefore what had happened, thereby somehow in part exculpating his approach to the pandemic.
-There is a difference between more voices saying “this is possible” and proof that the possibility actually occurred, but since Trump (and apparently Bartiromo) are battling the agreed-upon consensus instead of falsehood, they see this as vindication.
+There is a difference between more voices saying “this is possible” and proof that the possibility actually occurred, but because Trump (and apparently Bartiromo) are battling the agreed-upon consensus instead of falsehood, they see this as vindication.

 The quick “treatment” mention by Bartiromo is probably a reference to a recent study suggesting that hydroxychloroquine was effective in treating covid-19, the disease caused by the virus.
-Other studies have shown different results, which is why the federal government, under Trump, pulled its authorization to use it in covid treatments.
+Other studies have shown different results, which is why the federal government, under Trump, pulled its authorization to use it in covid-19 treatments.

 Again, the point here is obvious to the point of clumsiness.
 Bartiromo and Johnson don’t want people talking about the “big lie” to which they were prominent parties.
 Instead, they want to reframe that term to apply to other things of lower immediate significance and which are only clumsily described as lies.

-Not that Bartiromo doesn’t actually believe that she’s correct on this stuff.
+Not that Bartiromo doesn’t actually believe that she’s correct about this stuff.

 “We’ve been on the right side of it for seven years going,” she said Sunday.
 “I’ve been trashed every day along the way.
 Keep trashing me.
 I’ll keep telling the truth.”